Brindabella Christian College: History

-Differentiating Factors
+Differentiating factors

 The school differentiates itself from others, through continually achieving ATAR results in the top percentile of ACT schools, which is heavily promoted on public transport advertising, and to which the school attributes its student enrollment growth year-on-year.

-Governance and Legal Issues
+Governance and legal issues

 In 2024, it was discovered that the school had not been paying mandatory employee superannuation entitlements, in some cases, going back up to 5 years.
 The Independent Education Union took the matter to the Fair Work Commission, however despite reassurances from the school board, overdue superannuation amounts are still owing in early 2025.

 In August 2024, the then-principal of the school, Keturah Jones, resigned from her position.
-It was noted that this was the ninth principal to resign from the school over 9 years, all of which have been attributed to a toxic workplace culture brought on from the school board for this duration.
+It was noted that this was the ninth principal to resign from the school over nine years, all of which have been attributed to a toxic workplace culture brought on from the school board for this duration.

 In January 2025, the school saw a dramatic drop in both staff and student numbers, in part due to the ongoing superannuation and workplace issues.
 The board chair reports a drop of 200-250 enrollments from the previous year.

-In February 2025, the Australia Tax Office sought to wind up the school over an outstanding tax debt that has grown year-on-year to $8 million, while also failing to meet their mandatory repayments as agreed in the previous year.
+In February 2025, the Australian Taxation Office sought to wind up the school over an outstanding tax debt that has grown year-on-year to $8 million, while also failing to meet their mandatory repayments as agreed in the previous year.
 At the same time, staff were not paid, and superannuation payments are still outstanding.
 The Department of Education has also informed the school that they will not receive federal funding, as the school hasn't submitted their mandatory financial reports for the past 2 years, and the board has previously shown to be financially unfit to run the school.